 Preventing the risk of corruption

-The French law of 9 December 2016 on transparency, the fight against corruption and the modernisation of the economy, known as the “Sapin II” Law, brought France’s legislative arsenal in line with the best international standards regarding the prevention and elimination of corruption and other ethical breaches.
-Companies like EDF, having met size and revenue criteria, must to set up an anti-corruption compliance programme comprising eight requirements: a code of conduct included with the internal rules, an internal whistleblowing system, a risk map, third-party evaluation procedures, accounting audit procedures, a training system, a disciplinary mechanism and a control and internal evaluation system for the measures put in place.
+The Law of 9 December 2016 on transparency, fight against corruption and modernisation of economic life (Sapin II Act) strengthens the legislative arsenal to bring it up to the very best international standards in the field of preventing and repressing corruption and other breach of probity offences.
+Companies such as EDF, meeting the criteria of size and turnover, are under the obligation to implement an anti-corruption compliance programme comprising eight requirements: a code of conduct incorporated into the company's rules and regulations, an internal whistleblowing system, a risk mapping, third-party assessment procedures, accounting control procedures, a training system, a disciplinary scheme, and an internal control and evaluation system of the measures put in place.

-In 2017, the Group Ethics and Compliance Division (DECG) and its network of Ethics and Compliance Officer (ECOs) drew up and deployed an anti-corruption programme within the EDF group, in order to meet the eight requirements set out in Article 17 of the Sapin II Law.
+Since 2017, the Group Ethics and Compliance Division (GECD) and its network of Ethics and Compliance Officers (ECOs) have developed and deployed an anti-corruption compliance programme within the EDF Group in order to meet the eight requirements of Article 17 of the Sapin II law.

-1. The Code of Conduct Ethics and Compliance
+1. EDF's Ethics and Compliance Code of Conduct

-The deployment of the Ethics and Compliance code of conduct, distributed to all employees is accompagnied by an awareness programme.
+The deployment of the Ethics and Compliance Code of Conduct issued to all employees is accompanied by an awareness-raising and training programme.

-The interface of the Group’s ethics and compliance whistleblowing system is available in several languages (French, English, Italian, Portuguese, Dutch and Mandarin) in France and abroad, and the whistleblower can submit their alert in the language of their choosing.
-This tool complies with local regulations everywhere the EDF group operates.
-The external alert system is ISO 27001 certified and has the European Privacy Seal.
+The outsourced reporting platform makes it possible to raise an alert in a secure framework in order to ensure that all employees and third parties are treated confidentially internally, with a system completely disconnected from the company's information systems.
+The interface of the Group ethics and compliance alert system is accessible in several languages (French, English, Italian, Spanish, German, Portuguese, Dutch, and Mandarin) in France and abroad, and the whistleblower can raise an alert in the language of their choice.
+This tool complies with local regulations wherever the EDF Group is established.
+The external whistleblowing system is ISO 27001 certified and European Privacy Seal certified.

 3. Risk mapping